Admissions Policies

 Grades 9-11 Transfer Students

 Students transferring into Kolbe Academy in grades 10 and 11, or entering midway through grade 9, must have a transcript evaluation completed by Kolbe if seeking a diploma or if needed to verify pre-requisites for online courses.
 Please visit our website for transcript evaluation fee information.
-Please note that all students must earn at least 25% of their required credits with Kolbe being the school of record for these courses.
+All high school students must complete at least 25% of their required credits using Kolbe courses, and beginning with the Class of 2031, all academic credits must carry the T, A, or O designation.

 Grade 12 Transfer Students

 Students transferring into Kolbe Academy in 12th grade must have their transcripts evaluated by Kolbe.
-They must earn a total of five (5) credits with Kolbe, including at least four full-year academic courses (4 credits) in subjects like English, literature, theology, history, math, science, or foreign language, all using Kolbe curriculum.
-An additional full-year course or two semester courses (1 credit) is required to meet the policy that students must earn at least 25% of their required credits with Kolbe being the school of record for these courses.
 For transcript evaluation fees, visit our website.
+Students must earn a total of five (5) credits with Kolbe, including at least four full-year academic courses (4 credits) in subjects like English, literature, theology, history, math, science, or foreign language, all using Kolbe courses carrying the T, A, or O designation.
+The fifth credit can be an academic or non-academic credit using Kolbe or custom courses.

 Late and Second Semester Enrollment Policy for the Online Program